datafold/documentation/getting-started/data-warehouses/bigquery.md

----
-description: Setting up your BigQuery data source in Datafold
----

 # BigQuery

 The following steps will walk you through creating a service account for Datafold to have read-access to your datasets and write-access to a new temporary table.&#x20;